mjuarez/Speeduino/README.md

 Speeduino is an Arduino controlled speedometer project.
 It's originally written to work with Speedhut speedometers but could probably be adapted to work with others.

 ## Getting Started
 Please refer to [Speedhut's page](http://www.speedhut.com/instructions.i) for instructions on hooking up your speedometer.
-Instructions for connection your Arduino are available in the comment header of the sketch.
+Instructions for connecting your Arduino are available in the comment header of the sketch.

 To use the Python example scripts, you'll need the following modules:
 * [pyserial](http://pyserial.sourceforge.net/)